-Ed Jones/AFP/Getty Images hide caption toggle caption Ed Jones/AFP/Getty Images.
+Ed Jones/AFP/Getty Images hide caption toggle caption Ed Jones/AFP/Getty Images Hou Yifan of China stands beside a scoreboard following her win in a "blinfold" chess tournament at the Beijing 2012 World Mind Games in Beijing.
+Here's an abridged list of phrases you might not expect to be spoken in anguish by a chess play-by-play announcer: "What's going on?
 How to Open Well in Chess.
 If you strive to have expertise in any portion of a chess game, make it the opening.

 If you’re inexperienced, then it’ll be all anyone remembers before you get frustrated and overturn the board after a misstep with the queen.
 At family gatherings it’ll impress the relatives — like juggling or being able to sew on a button.
 But more seriously, faced with a blank board, like an artist looking at a blank canvas, amateurs can frequently suffer from chessblock, making the game a challenge instead of a lasting, cross-cultural battle of ingenuity.

 Nf3 Nc6 3.
 Bb5 The Ruy Lopez is named after 16th-century Spanish priest Ruy López de Segura.
 History Interview: Director of Chess Documentary "Magnus" Of the 150+ films that screened at the Tribeca Film Festival last month, the one that sold out the fastest was about chess.